ShadyAddons/ShadyAddons/README.md

 Type `/sh` to open the settings.

 ## What's going on?
-I am open sourcing ShadyAddons in the hope that the community can breathe new life into it.
+I am making ShadyAddons open source in the hope that the community can breathe new life into it.
 I haven't played SkyBlock in almost a year, so you can imagine that it's difficult to find motivation to work on Shady.
 I will continue to pay for and maintain the [ShadyAddons.com](https://shadyaddons.com) website and backend.

 ## What can I do?
 If you're not a coder, don't worry!
 You can continue suggesting features in the Discord server.
 If you have a more fleshed out idea or a bug report, consider [opening an issue](https://github.com/jxxe/ShadyAddons/issues/new) and detailing it so someone else can build the feature.